Day 1 – Day 7

 Week 4 – Week 8

 Continue to go for walks.
 With the approval of your doctor, you can start to incorporate some moderate cardio into your workout routine.
 Cardio exercise has a lot of health benefits, which include, increasing your metabolism and energy levels.
 It also helps to produce endorphins, which is your body’s natural stress and pain reliever.
-Cardio exercise also helps to strengthen your heart and lungs, increases bone density, and also boosts your mental sharpness and ability to focus.
+Incorporating cardio exercise in your post gastric sleeve exercise routine also helps to strengthen your heart and lungs, increases bone density, and also boosts your mental sharpness and ability to focus.

 Moderate Cardio Workouts: • Running • Skipping rope • Swimming • Cycling • Aerobics